The Landscape of Landscaping is Changing

 Where DynaScape Helps

-Managing a sales pipeline in a growing business can be challenging, but it’s important to be able to identify your best sales opportunities and track the progression of them through each phase of the cycle.
-With DynaScape’s Manage360, have a firm handle on your sales opportunities and funnel them into successful bids.
+Managing a sales pipeline in a growing business can be challenging, but it’s important to be able to identify your best sales opportunities and track their progression through each phase of the cycle.
+With DynaScape’s Manage360 business software, have a firm handle on your sales opportunities and funnel them into successful bids.
 Set start and due dates for each phase and identify leads that may be stagnant that you need to reach out to again.

 Go from start to finish with customers from initial contact, all the way through to the final invoice.
 Start to track your wins and losses to identify where customers are dropping out, but also where you are getting the most success.
 With Manage360, supercharge your sales opportunities and never lose sight of where you are with potential customers.